nmavromatis9/mountainGoats/README.md

 Project Tracking Software link (Trello is most common) [Make sure to add access for the instructor(s)]
-#We need to add access for this and our GitHub repo.
-Could someone send a PM to Dr. Knox to ask how?
+#We need to add access for our GitHub repo.
+I added knoxd@colorado.edu to Trello.
+We should maybe confirm he has access.

 https://trello.com/b/T4HiUfEx/project-management